openmrs/openmrs-contrib-maven-archetype-module/README.md

-Maven Archetype for generating a basic OpenMRS module
+Maven archetype for generating a basic OpenMRS module
 =====================================================

 Please see the full documentation on